 Emergency situations

-Call 999 and ask for an ambulance or go to your nearest A&E.
+• Call 999 straight away or go to your nearest A&E.

-For places to call and face-to-face support in an emotional crisis, visit Need urgent help?
+For urgent emotional support, visit our Need urgent help?

-Samaritans also has helpful information on what to do if you think it’s an emergency.
+page.
+Samaritans also have helpful information on what to do if you think it’s an emergency.

 Spotting the signs